 Implementing Unit Conversion & Tolerance Thresholds in Geospatial ETL Pipelines Jump to heading

-Configuration Schema: Mandatory vs. Optional Fields Jump to heading
+Configuration Manifest: Mandatory vs. Optional Fields Jump to heading

 All conversion factors, precision limits, and snapping tolerances must be externalized to YAML manifests.
 Hardcoded constants break reproducibility and violate audit requirements.
 The schema below enforces strict field classification: